WMX567/Posture-Detection-CNN-Tools/README.md

 # Research Tools
-Tools for Machine learning models/algorithms evalution or preprocessing training data <br />
+Tools for evalution or preprocessing training data <br />
-More on our group's Google Drive <br />
 All rights reserved to authors